 Bioenergy: naturally renewable

-AREVA’s bioenergy plants can burn many types of commonplace residue, including:
+AREVA’s bioenergy plants can burn many types of by-products, including:

-The most common of these types of residue are bagasse, rice husks and wood chips.
+The most common of these by-products are bagasse, rice husks and wood chips.

-The 120 million metric tons of rice residue that is left unused globally each year could be converted into 15,000 MWe of electricity.
+The 140 million metric tons of rice husk that are left unused globally each year could be converted into 16,000 MW of electricity.

 A viable alternative

-- sugarcane residue and hydroelectricity in Latin America (notably Brazil);
+- sugar cane bagasse in Latin America (notably Brazil)

-- complex and mixed biomass in Asia (wheat and rice straw, palm stalks, coconut shells).
+- agricultural by-products in Asia (rice husks, wheat and rice straw, palm stalks, coconut shells)